Vaccines for adults

 Aboriginal and Torres Strait Islander adults

-Aboriginal and Torres Strait Islander people get additional free annual influenza vaccines and pneumococcal vaccine at 50 years of age through the National Immunisation Program.
+Aboriginal and Torres Strait Islander people are eligible to receive free pneumococcal, shingles and annual influenza vaccines from 50 years of age through the National Immunisation Program (NIP).

-Please see your doctor for advice on what you may need.
+Please see your health professional or Aboriginal health worker for advice on what you may need and to discuss eligibility.

 Missed vaccinations